TApplencourt/IRPy/README.md

 calling `u2`, before or after asking `t`, do not cause any overhead.

-In this IRP paradigm as in `irppy.py` nodes are by default immutables.
+In this IRP paradigm as in `irppy.py` nodes are by default immutable.
 This mean that you cannot set these node by hand; the only way to compute a node is by using the function who have be decorated.
 For example:

 ```python